Tips and Tricks for Mastering Perfect Centerlines and Halts

 A common misconception is that you pull on the reins to halt.
 While often taught to beginners, pulling on the reins causes a lack of balance and for the horse to fall on his forehand.
 A proper halt comes from the core and seat slowing the motion of the horse and the reins acting as a wall to prevent the horse from continuing forward.
 When preparing for the halt, begin with a balanced walk, trot or canter (depending on the level), inhale, then when you exhale, firm your core muscles, resist the motion with your pelvis, use your hands as a steady wall, gently close your leg to keep energy and stop the movement.
 If this is new to you and your horse, start with walk/halt transitions and master those before moving to a faster gait.
 And just like with your centerline, make sure you are completely straight and even to get a square halt.

-As with all things horse-related, practice and patience is key.
+As with all things horse-related, practice and patience are key.
 Perfection won’t be immediate, but practicing on a regular basis will certainly help to improve them!

 Sammi Majors is from North Carolina.
 She enjoys dressage, hunter hack, jumping, and driving.